MohamedSabith97/Functional-Doc_HRM/New_Format.md

 - ### **Arco Clearance:**

-    - This clearance is only for the required employee who requested the Clearance for settlement in Case and task management.
+    - In this stage, waiting to get ARCO Clearance on Settlement, Once ARCO complete the cLearance then it will moved next stage.

-    - Otherwise this clearance will be skipped and moved the request to completed stage.
+    - ARCO Clearance is optional for employee, it will process who requested the Clearance for settlement in Case and task management.

-    - In this stage, the user process the Arco clearance on settlement payment of Employee.
+    - Otherwise this clearance stage will be skipped and moved completed stage.

       - *In The action field is following to,*